 Being blind or disabled can be expensive.
-One big problem disabled people have saving money is that it can result in loss of their eligibility to receive Social Security disability (SSI), SNAP (food stamps), or Medicaid benefits, which are usually available only to people with financial assets of $2,000 or less.
-Fortunately, a relatively new type of tax-advantaged savings account has been established by Congress to help disabled individuals and their families: the ABLE Account (named for the Achieving a Better Life Experience (ABLE) Act).
+One big problem disabled people have when saving money is that it can result in loss of their eligibility to receive Social Security disability (SSI), SNAP (food stamps), or Medicaid benefits, which are usually available only to people with financial assets of $2,000 or less.
+Fortunately, a relatively new type of tax-advantaged savings account has been established by Congress to help disabled individuals and their families: the ABLE Account, named for the Achieving a Better Life Experience (ABLE) Act.
 ABLE accounts give disabled people the ability to save money to help pay for their expenses without jeopardizing their eligibility to receive government assistance.

-ABLE accounts are only available to people who are (1) blind, or (2) have a physical or mental impairment resulting in marked and severe functional limitations which can be expected to result in death or have lasted or are expected to last for at least 12 months.
+ABLE accounts are only available to people who are blind or have a physical or mental impairment resulting in marked and severe functional limitations which can be expected to result in death or have lasted or are expected to last for at least 12 months.
 Moreover, the blindness or disability must have occurred before the person reached age 26.
 People who became blind or disabled after age 26 are not eligible to open ABLE accounts.
-This eliminates the great majority of the 58 million Americans who are blind or disabled—perhaps no more than 10% are eligible.
+This eliminates the great majority of the 61 million Americans who are blind or disabled—perhaps no more than 10% are eligible.
 This was done by Congress on purpose to lower the cost of the program.
 People over age 26 may open ABLE Accounts provided they can prove they became disabled before they were 26.

 Anyone who started receiving disability benefits (SSI or SSDI) before age 26 is automatically eligible to open an ABLE account.
 Others can open an ABLE account by certifying, under penalty of perjury, that they meet the necessary requirements.
 This means they have a signed physician's diagnosis and will provide it to the program or the IRS upon request.
 However, eligible individuals with disabilities do not need to provide the written diagnosis when opening the ABLE account and ABLE programs do not need to obtain or evaluate their medical records.